 As you may or may not know, I’m a total planner addict.
 I believe that staying organized can help me better manage my time to achieve the dream life I’ve wanted.
 I rely on my planner and bullet journals 100% to keep track of every aspect of my life.
 I use planners to manage my family life, my health and of course, my blog.
 I also rely on my blog planner to organize my blog ideas and track important information like statistics, passwords and income vs. expenses.

-Whether you use my blog planner online on Google Drive, use it in Excel or print for a binder, I hope you’ll find it a useful tool to ensure your blogging time is more focused and productive and your ideas well organized so you can access them when and where you need them.
+Whether you use my free blog planner online on Google Drive, use it in Excel or print for a binder, I hope you’ll find it a useful tool to ensure your blogging time is more focused and productive and your ideas well organized so you can access them when and where you need them.
 So let me tell you about the planner I created and the secrets of how to get the most out of it.

-The Benefits of an Electronic Blog Planner
+The Benefits of Using This Free Blog Planner Online

 After NaBloPoMo a couple years ago, I learned 7 valuable lessons about myself, my productivity and my blog.
 I needed a planner that could offer these 3 benefits and that’s when I decided to create it myself.